![]() |

 Chinese Language Proficiency | |

-Applicants are expected to be proficient in Chinese (Cantonese or Putonghua) for communication purposes. | |
+Applicants are expected to be proficient in Chinese (Cantonese and Putonghua) for communication purposes. | |

 Interview | |